powmedia/backbone.bootstrap-modal/README.md

 - {String|View} [options.content] Modal content.
 Default: none
 - {String} [options.title]        Title.
 Default: none
 - {String} [options.okText]       Text for the OK button.
 Default: 'OK'
 - {String} [options.cancelText]   Text for the cancel button.
-Default: 'Cancel'
+Default: 'Cancel'.
+If passed a falsey value, the button will be removed
 - {Boolean} [options.allowCancel  Whether the modal can be closed, other than - OK.
 Default: true
 - {Boolean} [options.escape]      Whether the 'esc' key can dismiss the modal- true, but false if options.cancellable is true
 - {Boolean} [options.animate]     Whether to animate in/out.
 Default: false